 Your roof could be damaged after normal wear and tear, or perhaps by a storm or severe weather, but regardless, ignoring the problem of missing shingles or tiles, it’s crucial to fix the issue as quickly as possible.
 Your roof is the most important part of your home, as it protects everything else inside of it from the elements.
 If your roof is compromised, your home could experience leaks and animals could come into your attic.

 Patching up a small area is an easy fix and may not cost a lot in the grand scheme of things, but if you ignore the problem and it becomes a major issue, you could possibly be looking at replacing the whole roof and fixing other damage as well, like water damage.
+In this case, you may have to look for professionals like the Toronto Roofing Repairs contractors.

 Notice any cracks in the foundation of your home running up the exterior of the walls?
 Has the foundation separated from the surrounding concrete and is showing gaps?
 Maybe you notice water pooling in your basement or around the edges of your home after rain.
 This is a bad sign that your foundation needs repairing, and quick.
 Foundation repair is complex and can get quite expensive the longer you ignore the problem, and could eventually lead to serious structural issues.